 Independent academic work is a hallmark of a Johns Hopkins University education.
-Most students engage in some kind of research, independent study, or internship work during their undergraduate careers at Hopkins.
+Many students engage in some kind of research, independent study, or internship work during their undergraduate careers.
 Faculty members at the Krieger School of Arts and Sciences, the Bloomberg School of Public Health, and Johns Hopkins School of Medicine regularly have openings for qualified undergraduates to participate in these endeavors.

 Points to keep in mind: